Seamonsters-2605/Seamonsters-2605.github.io/docs/update-robotpy/index.md

 ## On your computer

-Run this command: `python -m pip install --upgrade pyfrc robotpy-ctre robotpy-navx`
+Run this command: `python -m pip install --upgrade pyfrc robotpy-ctre robotpy-navx remi`

 ## On the robot